Go2Engle/bfg-repo-cleaner-gui/README.md

 ## Usage

+1. Install the application using one of the binaries from the [GitHub Releases page](https://github.com/[your-username]/bfg-repo-cleaner-gui/releases/latest)
-1. Download and save the BFG Repo-Cleaner JAR file (e.g., `bfg-1.14.0.jar`) from the [official website](https://rtyley.github.io/bfg-repo-cleaner/)
+2. Download and save the BFG Repo-Cleaner JAR file (e.g., `bfg-1.14.0.jar`) from the [official website](https://rtyley.github.io/bfg-repo-cleaner/)
-2. Launch the BFG Repo-Cleaner GUI
+3. Launch the BFG Repo-Cleaner GUI
-3. Select your Git repository path
+4. Select your Git repository path
-4. Select the BFG Repo-Cleaner JAR file
+5. Select the BFG Repo-Cleaner JAR file
-5. Configure cleaning options (text replacements, file size limits)
+6. Configure cleaning options (text replacements, file size limits)
-6. Click "Clean Repository"
+7. Click "Clean Repository"
-7. Follow any additional instructions provided in the output
+8. Follow any additional instructions provided in the output

 ### macOS Security Notice